 This trial is open in the United Kingdom under our CTA.
-We have treated 10 adult patients at the Moorfields Eye Hospital in London, including three patients at the highest proposed dose.
+We have treated 10 adult patients at the Moorfields Eye Hospital in London, including three patients at the highest proposed dose, and one pediatric patient.

 We submitted our IND for AAV-CNGB3 to the FDA in the fourth quarter of 2017.
-The IND has not yet been opened because we received a question from the FDA regarding our injection device compatibility assay, thus putting the IND on clinical hold until we have satisfactorily answered the FDA's question and the clinical hold is lifted by the FDA.
+The IND was initially not opened because we received a question from the FDA regarding our injection device compatibility assay, thus putting the IND on clinical hold until we have satisfactorily answered the FDA's question and the clinical hold is lifted by the FDA.
 In the device compatibility assay the FDA noted a disparity between the target titer for the intended low dose dilution and the actual titer obtained on polymerase chain reaction, or PCR, analysis.
 The FDA requested clarification on whether this was an imprecise dilution scheme for the low dose or a PCR assay issue.
 We submitted a response to the FDA on May 2, 2018 providing data that identified the issue as a PCR assay artifact and also showing data that we believe supports that this has now been addressed.
-Although we are unable to extend the ongoing study to sites in the United States until the clinical hold is lifted, we continue to treat patients in the UK under our CTA.
+On May 31, 2018 the FDA released the clinical hold on our IND for AAV-CNGB3.

-In this trial, AAV-CNGB3 viral vector is delivered via subretinal injection of up to 0.5 mL targeting the central region of the retina, including the macula and fovea, where most of the cones are located.
+In this trial, AAV-CNGB3 viral vector is delivered via subretinal injection of up to 0.5mL targeting the central region of the retina, including the macula and fovea, where most of the cones are located.
 One eye is treated in each patient, which is the eye assessed to be the worst eye at baseline.
 We have treated 10 adult patients (between 18 and 33 years old) in the dose escalation phase of our Phase 1/2 clinical trial.
 These 10 patients were dosed in three cohorts with escalating doses of $1E^{11}$ vg/mL (cohort one), $3E^{11}$ vg/mL (cohort two) and $1E^{12}$ vg/mL (cohort three) of AAV-CNGB3.

-In each of the 10 patients treated, the macula, including the fovea, was covered by the subretinal injection.
+In each of the 10 adult patients treated and one pediatric patient treated, the macula, including the fovea, was covered by the subretinal injection.
 Subretinal injections have been administered by two different surgeons at the Moorfields Eye Hospital in London.